FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 #### Step 1
 ##### Employer Setup
-Order 66 requires a signup process through our website which will allow you to create your menu and different accounts for your employee.
+Order 66 requires a signup process through our Website which will allow you to create your menu and different accounts for your employee.

 1. Go to [order66.finnianoneill.ie](http://www.order66.finnianoneill.ie).
 2. Press the Sign Up button in the top left hand side of your screen.
 3. Fill out the form accordingly.
 4. After filling out the form, you will be brought to your Dashboard, on the sidebar on the lefthand side of the screen, press "+ Add Menu Item"
-5. Here you can add all your menu items and some usefull statistics once you get using Order 66.
+5. Here you can add all your menu items and some useful statistics once you get using Order 66.
 6. Lastly you can add some employee accounts, by pressing "+ Add Employee" and filling out the small form.

 #### Step 2